dassujan/STANDARD-THREE/St. Xavier's/SST FINAL QUESTION SET.md

 Answer in your own words.

 36. Rimi saw a "Horn Prohibited" sign near a hospital.
 Why was it placed there?
 Where else do you think this sign should be used?
+37. Why is it important to follow safety rules at home, school, and on the road?
+What can happen if we do not follow these rules?
+38. Why do you think Gandhiji believed in non-violence?
+How can we use his teachings in our daily lives?
-37. Why can’t we see the Moon and stars during the daytime?
+39. Why can’t we see the Moon and stars during the daytime?